 The offer contained +80 spins and came at a $4.99 cost.
 Right underneath the offer, it stands clear that the other option is to wait for a refill.

-After declining an offer, two social pop-ups appear in a row.
+After declining an offer, two social pop-ups appeared in a row.
 Both of these offer rewards in exchange for connecting to Facebook and inviting friends.
 These appear every time after declining an offer.
 Obviously, the social aspect is extremely important for game developers.

 It is worth noting that each time the player runs out of spins, the same IAP for extra spins appears.